India: State leader raises concerns in Uttar Pradesh

 Outspoken

-Adityanath has a history of controversial statements.
-He supports strict laws on cow slaughter, has reportedly told those who oppose yoga to leave the country or drown themselves, and is said to have claimed that Mother Teresa was part of a conspiracy to "Christianize India."
+Adityanath has staunch views on the slaughter of cows, an animal considered sacred by Hindus.
+He also has a history of controversial statements having reportedly told those who oppose yoga to leave the country or drown themselves, and, according to media reports, claiming at a religious rally in 2016 that Mother Teresa was part of a conspiracy to "Christianize India."

-He also once compared Bollywood superstar Shah Rukh Khan to Hafiz Saeed, the planner of the 2008 Mumbai terror attacks, according to the Press Trust of India.
+He also once compared Bollywood superstar Shah Rukh Khan to Hafiz Saeed, the alleged planner of the 2008 Mumbai terror attacks, according to the Press Trust of India.

-In January, he reportedly praised US President Donald Trump's travel ban barring citizens of several Muslim-majority countries and called for India to take similar measures, according to NDTV.
+In January, he praised US President Donald Trump's travel ban barring citizens of several Muslim-majority countries and called for India to take similar measures, according to NDTV.

 On Monday, Amnesty International India called on Adityanath to retract his previous statements.